hyunjineeey/gallery/README.md

 ## Demo

-If you want to see quick demo for this website, watch this : https://youtu.be/tCTnlVcSV3Q
+If you want to see quick demo for this project, watch this : https://youtu.be/tCTnlVcSV3Q